Jocker666z/2opus/README.md

 * Converted tags are according with musicbrainz (as far as possible) (https://picard-docs.musicbrainz.org/en/appendices/tag_mapping.html).
 * ReplayGain need `rsgain` (https://github.com/complexlogic/rsgain).
 * `--re_opus` is a special case, when active this option ignore other types of file.
+* `--tmp` increase speed of decoding if you use tmpfs for /tmp directory, but keep in mind the size of this fs.